The Turtle Prince: The Turtle Prince (Kovalam)

-The Turtle Prince (Blackburn)
+The Turtle Prince (Tamil)

-Stuart Blackburn collected a Tamil tale he titled The Turtle Prince: a raja and a minister promise to marry their children.
+Stuart Blackburn collected a Tamil tale from a male informant named Sivalingam, in the 1990s, which he titled The Turtle Prince.
+In this tale, raja and a minister promise to marry their children.
 When a turtle is born to the raja and six girls to the minister, the eldest daughter asks for her turtle suitor to get her a parijatam flower.
 The turtle prince goes to the sun god Surya, who grants him a boon: he can transform into human form and hold the turtle shell in his hand.
 With the directions of an ascetic, he steals the garments of a Kannimar to convince her to get him the flower.
 The Kannimar gives him the flower, and a vina in case he wants to summon her help anywhere.
 He also obtains a magic wand (baton), a magic bag and magic sandals.
 Assuming turtle form again, he returns home and marries the minister's eldest daughter.
 One day, he asks for a blind helper and a lame horse as a mount to join his brothers-in-law in the hunt.
 Later, he defends his father's kingdom against a foreign army, and, when he goes home to bathe, his wife takes the turtle shell and burns it.